DahlmannIT/personalUSP/documentation/readme.md

   * Flink-examples in Jonathan Github

 * Entwickler entscheidet in JAR ob aus Postgres gelesen wird und wo es gespeichert wird (Postgres, ElasticSearch)

+To deploy the flink job you have to go to `localhost:8081` where the Flink GUI is accessible.
+Click the `Submit new Job`-button to upload and start the `KeyHashingJob.jar`.
+In Jonathan Github are Flink-examples available.

 ### 3.4 Accessing PostgreSQL